 Finally, play the inter-generational trading game: In general, a student’s assets and income are penalized more heavily in financial aid calculations than the parents’ resources.
-The grandparents’ stuff is ignored altogether.
+And grandparents’ stuff is ignored altogether.
 So, spend down student’s resources first before your own.
-You can get more details in the white paper referenced below.

 Borrowing money for college is not a sin.
 It’s a better investment than a car, house, and a lot of other things that people borrow for.
 A Stafford loan is your first choice.
 Then use a PLUS loan if you need more money.
 But don’t rely on just loans because the borrowing rates are often pretty steep.
 Unlike credit card debt, though, interest on education loans are typically tax deductible.
 That reduces your true comparable interest rate.

 Yes, you can price compare when it comes to schools.
 Ivy League schools never sell themselves at bargain-basement prices.
 But there are terrific regional schools like Emory in Atlanta or Case Western Reserve in Ohio that offer a great education for a lower price.

 But one of the best-kept secrets is that you can get a really good deal at a public school if your kid really hits the books.
 I did my undergraduate at Ohio State and worked hard.
 Afterward, I was able to get into a highly selective PhD program at Harvard.
 It can be done.
-In the white paper referenced below, I also talk about the pros and cons of using a community college to reduce the tuition for the first couple years, but there are important pros and cons to consider with community college.
+You might also consider using a community college to reduce the tuition for the first couple years, but there are important pros and cons to consider with community college.

 After all, it’s their future.
 Plus, conventional wisdom that people value what they pay for is actually true.
 If you still want to help, then do so smartly.

-7) Utilize “Plan B.” If you happen to have a lot of money sitting your retirement accounts by the time your kid heads to college, you can use it for qualified educational expenses.
+Consider plan B. If you happen to have a lot of money sitting your retirement accounts by the time your kid heads to college, you can use it for qualified educational expenses.
 However, this isn’t ideal — how do you recoup that nest egg?
 So don’t plan on this scenario.
-I discuss in more detail the pros and cons in the white paper.